 Eligible Students.
 The comprehensive exam will generally be administered upon completion of the majority of your coursework.
 Timing will be determined in consultation with your major advisor, but generally it would be at the start of the fall semester of your 4th year for students entering with a Bachelor's.
-To be eligible to sit for the comprehensive examination, doctoral students must have: (a) a cumulative grade point average of 3.0 or better, (b)

-an approved Doctoral Plan of Study on file in the Graduate School, and (c) completed 75% of coursework from an approved Doctoral Plan of Study.
+To be eligible to sit for the comprehensive examination, doctoral students must have: (a) a cumulative grade point average of 3.0 or better, (b) an approved Doctoral Plan of Study on file in the Graduate School, and (c) completed 75% of coursework from an approved Doctoral Plan of Study.

 Registration Deadline.
-Students must notify the Comprehensive Exam Chair of intent to participate in the comprehensive exam in the spring semester immediately preceding the fall in which the comprehensive exam will be administered.
+Students must notify the CEC Chair of intent to participate in the comprehensive exam in the spring semester, immediately preceding the fall in which the comprehensive exam will be scored.
+Students are encouraged to complete responses over the summer period the submission date is early in the fall semester.